Hopefully not another one in the Tararua

 It's nice to see a positive outcome. https://www.stuff.co.nz/dominion-post/news/300406274/rescued-tramper-credits-dog-for-helping-him-through-twonight-ordeal-in-tararua-ranges

-Interesting place he spent the first night out, on the spur down from McGregor peak to the Atiwhakatu (if the position on Stuff aerial photo is correct).
+Interesting place he spent the first night out, near the spur down from McGregor peak to the Atiwhakatu (if the position on Stuff aerial photo is correct).
 There used to be a route which I followed down that spur to the forks then 20 minutes straight up to Angle Knob Hut, where the weather station is today.
 (The Atiwhakatu is quite rough between those forks and the tracked part of the valley downstream.)
 There was a snowy photo on NZ Deer Cullers website mentioning the cullers end of season exit route from the first (1950s) Dorset Ridge Hut: down Dorset creek a bit, up the spur to Cairn (ground trail still used today to and from the current Dorset Ridge Hut) south a bit towards Broken Axe Pinnacles then descending sidle onto the spur east-southeast of McGregor peak, down to Atiwhakatu head forks and up to Angle Knob Hut.

 Search the forums